Meet Stephanie Sheesley: Director, Regulatory Affairs (USA)

 - What does the Parexel brand promise "We Care" mean to you?

-I remember when Parexel rolled out the new brand promise of "We Care" and thinking what a daring move that was... to uphold that commitment as a company will not only invite scrutiny but will keep everyone honest.
-So, with the onset of recent, unexpected global challenges, I've been both impressed and proud of how Parexel continues to keep the staff and our clients, and their patients at the heart of key decisions.
+I remember when Parexel rolled out the new brand promise of "We Care" and thought what a daring move that was... to uphold that commitment as a company will not only invite scrutiny but will keep everyone honest.
+So, with the unexpected global challenges of the last few years, I've been both impressed and proud of how Parexel continues to keep the staff and our clients, and their patients at the heart of key decisions.

 - Tell me something most people don’t know about you.

 Most people do not know that my career goal was to become a veterinarian and during my junior and senior years of undergraduate college, I was interviewed and wait-listed both times for the University of Pennsylvania’s Veterinary School in Philadelphia.
 After having spent several years working for a local veterinary practice, I realized that my interest was more research-driven and, hence my professional path led me to where I am now…supporting human patients.
-I still have a passion for animal health and behavior and often field informal questions from family and friends…especially when it comes to training German Shepherds.
+First I was in research and development, then I moved into quality for over-the-counter drugs and from there on I got bitten by the regulatory bug!
+While I currently focus on human health, I still have a passion for animal health and behavior and often field informal questions from family and friends…especially when it comes to training German Shepherds.

 - What is your untrainable superpower?